 RJPhoenix – technical assistance with customizing the design of some 'Mechs and provided content from VXI_RealPirates.

-mcb – tech help with code and BTHospitalFix mod created specifically for TBD.
+mcb – tech help with code, BTHospitalFix mod created specifically for TBD and starmap fixes.

-CWolf – Mission Control extended lances fixes for TBD.
+CWolf – Mission Control extended lances fixes for TBD, also, with his permission, the Extended Conversations mod was added.

-Holda-volk – holoscreen images refinement, as well as portraits for two key characters in episodes 5 and 6.
+Holda-volk – holoscreen images refinement, as well as portraits for three key characters.
 You can see more of the artist’s works here: DeviantArt gallery

 Anna Shekhovtsova – face and appearance of one of the key characters of the campaign, albeit episodic.